shamanez/Custom_slim/README.md

 Transfer learning with tensorflow slim

 This repository was originally taken from tensorlow slim.
 With this you can traine you model for any data set.
 In the tutorial you can only trained for pre-difined data sets like Flower.
 CIFAR etc

-The data to train is inside the data folder
+The data to train is inside the data folder  .This data set has two labels.

-Data Set

-This data set has two labels.
 A binary classification problem.

 Class 1 - Seasonal Christmas Images
 Class 0 - Image which are not seasonal christams images